Diversity, Equity and Inclusion

 Epson Swan Corp.

 In addition to employee and leisure support, Epson Swan also focuses on professional development.
 As part of this, they compete in the facilities cleaning category at the Abilympics.
-In FY2021, they came in first place at the Yamagata Prefecture competition and qualified for the national competition for the first time in three years.
+In FY2022, they came in first place at the Yamagata Prefecture competition and qualified for the national competition for the second consecutive year following on from FY2021.
 Epson Swan periodically publishes the magazine "Smile" to promote communication within and beyond Epson.
 The magazine, available on the company's internal website and in print form, is packed with all types of information about Epson Swan.
-A total of 47 issues have been released, counting the most recent published in January 2022.
+A total of 49 issues have been released, counting the most recent published in the second half of FY2022.

 Workforce Composition and Service Period